Deempho/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4 Empty : Write a script that create an empty file called hello 5 Execute : write s script that adds execute permission to the owner of the file hello 6 Multiple permissions:write that adds execute permission to the owner and the group owner, and readr permission to other users, to the file hello
+7 Everybody :write that adds executeion permission to the owner, the group owner and the other users, tot he file hello